 - 1. Complete the action items (e.g., Classroom and Teacher Information forms, copies of the daily schedule, etc.).
 The forms are included in your scheduling packet. - 2.
 Read all pages of the scheduling packet. - 3.
-Get answers to any questions you have. - Visit ncrlap.org to view our training resources, webinars, and videos. - Connect with us at ncrlap@uncg.edu or 866-362-7527 or reach out to your Child Care Consultant. - 4.
+Get answers to any questions you have. - Visit ncrlap.org - Use the phone numbers included in the cover letter of the scheduling packet to reach out to your Scheduler or Child Care Consultant. - 4.
 Administrators and teachers often feel more at ease if they know what to expect when observers are present in their program or classroom.
 Please review the information below with program staff who may be involved in upcoming Environment Rating Scale assessments.
 This information will give you and your staff a better understanding of the process.